mthomure/get-some-clojure/docs/clojure-ref.md

 | rand | generate pseudo-random number (between zero and one?)
 | range | numbers in an interval
 | reduce | iteratively apply function to first two elements of list, replacing them with the result
+| reduce-kv | apply a reduction to a mapping
 | reductions | like reduce, but yield partials. e.g., this can give cumulative sums
 | remove | yield elements of seq not matching condition (complement of filter)
 | repeat | infinite repetitions of value